romanzaikin/RaspberryPiVM/README.md

 2. apt-get install qemu-system
 3. chmod +x boot.sh
 4. chmod +x boot_ui.sh
+5. chmod +x boot_ui_net.sh
+6. chmod +x boot_net.sh

-To run the vm you have 2 options:
+To run the vm you have 4 options:

 1. run boot_ui.sh to run a Raspberry Pi machine with a desktop.
+2. run boot_ui_net.sh to run a Raspberry Pi machine with a desktop and network.
-2. run boot.sh to run a Raspberry Pi lite Machine.
+3. run boot.sh to run a Raspberry Pi lite Machine.
+4. run boot.sh to run a Raspberry Pi lite Machine and network.

 Both contains the default username/password of rasppbery pi which is pi/raspberry.